direktiv/direktiv.github.io/docs/examples/git-clone-go-build.md

   # continued in the next code block
 ```

-The 'git' container will clone the entire repository and save it as an instance variable called 'helloworld'.
-Which gets referenced from the 'go' container as you can see via the 'files' inclusion.
-The 'go' container then uses that variable to build the binary from the repository and upload to the helloworldserver variable.
-Then the 'upload' container will then upload to S3 on Amazon.
+The git function will clone the entire repository and save it as an instance-scope variable called helloworld, which is then referenced by the go function (note that the go function definition references the helloworld variable in its files section).
+The upload function takes the output from the go function and uploads it to Amazon S3.

 ## Git Clone
-I created a simple repository that serves hello-world which can be found [here](https://github.com/vorteil/helloworld).
-We will be cloning this into an instance variable for the later containers to access.
+For the purposes of this demonstration, I've created a [git repository](https://github.com/vorteil/helloworld) that provides the code required to build the Go binary.
+The contents of the repository will be saved to an instance variable, to be accessed by subsequent functions/states.

 ```yaml
 - id: clone-repo